SmartlyDressedGames/Unturned-Docs/assets/vehicle-asset.rst

 #.
 If changing gears, torque is zero.
 #.
 If reversing, torque is multiplied by :ref:`ReverseGearRatio <doc_assets_vehicle:reversegearratio>`.
 #.
 Otherwise, torque is multiplied by the active :ref:`ForwardGearRatio <doc_assets_vehicle:forwardgearratios>`.
 #.
-Each :ref:`Powered Wheel <doc_assets_vehicle:vehiclewheelconfiguration_iscolliderpowered>` gets an equal share of the torque.
+Each :ref:`Powered Wheel <doc_assets_vehicle:wheelconfiguration_iscolliderpowered>` gets an equal share of the torque.
 To clarify, the per-wheel torque is equal to the engine output torque divided by the number of powered wheels.

 ----